UsamaSarwar/flutter-buiness-list/TECH_NOTES.md

 - Improve error handling with more granular messages and logging.
 - Refactor networking to support remote APIs and async updates.
 - Enhance UI with animations, theming, and accessibility features.

----

-For questions or improvements, see the commit history for development flow and rationale.